-When you think of shopping at Costco, you might picture endless aisles of over-sized condiments, giant boxes of diapers and trunk-sized packages of toilet paper — not exactly a place you’d go to do all of your grocery shopping.
-But Costco isn’t just a place to buy household items in bulk, as the big box retailer has a huge selection of fresh food items, too.
+When you think of shopping at Costco, you might picture endless aisles of oversized condiments, giant boxes of diapers and trunk-sized packages of toilet paper — not exactly a place you’d imagine doing all of your grocery shopping.
+But Costco isn’t just a place to buy household items in bulk.
+In fact, the big-box retailer has a huge selection of fresh food items, too.

 Not everyone loves turkey, and there’s certainly no rule against serving a different kind of meat for Thanksgiving dinner.
-Costco has fully cooked honey hams, fresh whole duck (can you say turducken?), pork tenderloin and their famous roasted chickens, which are only $4.99 a piece.
+Costco has spiral-sliced hams, pork loin tenderloin, filet mignon steak and its famous roasted chickens, which are only $4.99 each.
 Costco’s whole filet of wild sockeye salmon is also a popular choice, and cooks in a fraction of the time of some other meats.

-Costco sells a huge selection of veggies that have already been washed, trimmed and in some cases, sliced and diced for you.
-Costco has Brussels sprouts in 2-pound bags ready to go; just pick up some applewood smoked bacon to throw in there, too, and you have an easy side dish.
-The pre-cut, cubed butternut squash will save you the trouble of peeling one on your own, and the fresh green beans are stemmed and ready for green bean casserole.
-You can even score a bag of Fresh Gourmet crispy onions to top all those sides.
+Costco sells a huge selection of veggies that have already been peeled and trimmed for you.
+Costco has Brussels sprouts in 2-pound bags ready to go; just pick up some applewood smoked center cut bacon to throw in there, too, and you have an easy side dish.
+Or, try the peeled and cut organic carrots with a festive dip.

 You don’t need to work up a sweat strong-arming a vat of mashed potatoes this year — let Costco do the work for you.
 Costco’s deli sells completely cooked and seasoned mashed potatoes ready for serving, complete with pats of butter on top just waiting to be melted.